FruitbatM/airmed-doc-app/README.md

 2. As a patient, I want a webiste that looks professional so I feel confident in storing my personal data.
 3. As a patient, I want to be able to update my personal data.
 4. As a patient, I want to have an option to make an appointment with a medical professional.
-5. As a patient, I want to be able to view the appointment I made and have an option to cancel the same.

 ### Doctor Stories

 1. As a doctor, I want to be able to see my personal data.
-2. As a doctor, I want to be able to view the appointments that were booked with me.
+2. As a doctor, I want to be able to update my personal data.
-3. As a doctor, I want to have an option to confirm / reject the made appointment.
+3. As a doctor, I want to have an option to uploade profile image.

 ### Administrator Stories

+1. As an admin, I would like to have an option to add new doctor and his/her personal data on the system.
-1. As an admin, I want to be able to edit and delete patient and doctor data to ensure it adheres to site conditions.
+2. As an admin, I want to be able to delete doctor profile to ensure it adheres to site conditions.
-2. As an admin, I would like to have an option to add new doctor and his/her personal data on the system.
+3. As an admin, I would like to have an option to search for doctors by the name or specialty.

 ## Strategy
 ### Project Goals